All Products

 createFileRequest.setRerunMode("ALL_ALLOWED");

-The content field is used to store SQL task scripts, Shell task scripts, and Data Integration task scripts.
-For information about the script format of a Data Integration task, see Configure a batch synchronization task by using the code editor.
-After you call the CreateFile operation to create a script, you can call the UpdateFile operation to modify the script and the DeleteFile operation to delete the script.
-Similar to the procedure in the DataWorks console, you must commit and deploy a file to generate auto triggered task instances after you develop the file in the code editor.
-Note that you must perform a round robin for the value of DeploymentId that is returned by the SubmitFile operation.
-The file is committed only when status.finished() is returned by the GetDeployment operation.
+The content field stores the code for SQL scripts, Shell scripts, and data synchronization scripts.
+For more information about the format of data synchronization scripts, see Configure a task in the code editor.
+After you use the CreateFile operation to create a script, you can use the UpdateFile and DeleteFile operations to manage it.
+Similar to the process in the console, after you finish developing a file, you must commit and deploy it to generate recurring instances.
+Note that you must poll the DeploymentId that is returned by the SubmitFile operation.
+The deployment is successful only when the status returned by the GetDeployment operation is complete (status.finished()).

 // Please ensure that the environment variables ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET are set.https://www.alibabacloud.com/help/doc-detail/378657.html